procount/pinn/README_PINN.md

 ### How to access the shell or SSH into PINN

 1. Once the PINN GUI is launched, the busybox shell can be accessed by pressing CTRL-ALT-F2.
 Use the Username of `root` and password of `raspberry`.
 Use CTRL-ALT-F1 to get back to the GUI.
-This can be useful for editing recovery.cmdline locally or performing other maintenance tasks on your SD card.
+This can be useful for editing cmdline.txt locally or performing other maintenance tasks on your SD card.

 2. You can also SSH into the PINN basic busybox shell.
-To enable this feature, add `ssh` to the argument list in the `recovery.cmdline` file.
+To enable this feature, add `ssh` to the argument list in the `cmdline.txt` file.
 SSH is also accessible from the rescueshell, but allow 5 seconds after boot to allow the network to establish.
 PINN generates host keys on first use, so it may take a little while to connect on the first attempt.

 The IP address of the PI is shown in the window title bar for ease of connection.